ytabuchi/XamarinFormsPCLTemplate/README.md

 If Xamarin.Forms will be updated, you can just change the version numbers of each `MyTemplate.vstemplate` files

-There are some macros in the template files.
-Please see [MSDN document](https://msdn.microsoft.com/ja-jp/library/eehb4faa.aspx) for each meaning.
+There are some macros such as `WizardExtension` in the template files.
+Please see [MSDN document](https://docs.microsoft.com/en-us/visualstudio/extensibility/visual-studio-template-schema-reference) for each meaning.